oracle-livelabs/apex/object-storage-workflow/7-download-file/download-file.md

     ![View Task](images/final-test-3.png)

-5. Congratulations on completing the lab!
-You have successfully created an APEX application that enables users to log in, upload local files to object storage, and initiate a workflow process for project leads to review.
-Project leads can efficiently review and access uploaded files, take necessary actions on tasks, and download the files as needed.
-Well done on your achievement!
+**Congratulations on completing the lab!
+You have successfully created an APEX application that enables users to log in, upload local files to object storage, and initiate a workflow process for project leads to review file(s).
+Project leads can review and take necessary actions on tasks, and download the files as needed.
+Well done on your achievement!**

 ## Acknowledgements